tabcat/rough-opal/rough-opal/APPLICATION.md

 The first is continuing the pinning service idea, where you have servers to keep online with a list of databases to replicate.
 These servers run replication algorithms that work over pubsub and IPFS.
 If those pinners are online, then the data is available and can be replicated.
-This solution is not terrible as it has some benefits, but it is better called 'persisted replication' since the pieces used for replication, pubsub and unpinned/unreliably hosted IPFS, are not persistent.
+This solution is not terrible as it has some benefits, but it is better called 'persisted replication' since pubsub messages are not persistent.

 The second solution for persistent replication has to do with swapping pubsub for IPNS.
-Instead of a node advertising the latest known heads over pubsub, IPNS becomes used in-place, and the IPNS and IPFS data is pinned.
+Instead of a node advertising the latest known heads over pubsub, IPNS becomes used in-place, with the IPNS records and IPFS data being pinned.
 Another advantage here is that IPFS and IPNS are more general layers and don't require building up infrastructure and support.

 Because the work done for OrbitDB under a previous grant was not accepted, doing this with OrbitDB would be very difficult due to some tight coupling.
-Opal is much more modular when compared, especially with replication, which makes OrbitDB a bad fit for this use currently.
+Opal is much more modular when compared, especially with replicationy.

 Opal also includes incremental traversal of the Merkle-DAG in either direction.
-This traversal is not part of OrbitDB, and is probably the most significant change from that previous grant work.
+This type of traversal is not part of OrbitDB, and is probably the most significant change from that previous grant work.
 Incremental traversal allows for database entries to be kept out of memory and streamed when needed by traversing a graph of CIDs.

 The most challenging part of this grant will be building persistent replication.
 It involves uploading the replica to pinning services as it's updated.
-It's new, will likely use CAR files, and require updating IPNS records.
+It's new, will involve CAR files and updating IPNS records.

 <!-- - What are the risks if you don't get it right? -->